 The Moove It’s customer-centric model with an NPS of 82.02 certified by PwC

-Our customer-centric approach allowed us to transform ourselves and learn from each experience, growing to a 150 people company that is building products for a great variety of clients in a wide range of industries, including Healthcare, Fintech, Entertainment, Education, IoT, Real Estate, and even other smaller, as Computer Software, Chemicals, or Hiring & Recruiting.
+Our customer-centric approach has allowed us to transform ourselves and learn from each experience, growing to the 250 person company that we are today.
+We’ve built software products for a great variety of businesses in a wide range of industries, including healthcare, fintech, entertainment, education, IoT, real estate, hi-tech/software, as well as more niche sectors such as chemicals, and hiring & recruiting.

-We were encouraged by the consistent positive feedback we received from our clients, but we wanted to look deeper so we started to investigate if there was a good metric we could use to accurately measure our client’s satisfaction.
+We were encouraged by the consistent positive feedback we received from our clients, but wanted to look deeper so we started to investigate if there was a good metric we could use to accurately measure their satisfaction.
 That’s why 2 years ago we decided to start measuring our client satisfaction using the Net Promoter Score (NPS).